 First Cougar Sighting

 The sky darkened when we were back on the lower Green Ridge Trail.
-Then out of the corner of my eye, I saw two eyes glistening at 50 feet away.
-I thought of a deer at first until the long, thick tail indicated otherwise.
+Soon, out of the corner of my eye, I saw two eyes glistening at 50 feet away.
+So I thought of a deer until the long, thick tail suggested otherwise.

 The cougar had crouched on a down log while scoping out the yellow lab below me.
-Not wanting to repeat history, I reached out my arms and banged my poles while chanting loudly.
+My mind was surprisingly lucid, and I did not want to repeat history.
+So I quickly banged my poles while chanting loudly.

 At last, after 12 years of hiking, I came face to face with a live cougar.
-So I was on high alert for the rest of the hike out.
-Banging poles, chanting, and blowing the whistle with two confused dogs strapped to my sides–priceless.
+I was on high alert for the rest of the hike out.
+But banging poles, chanting, and blowing the whistle with two confused dogs strapped to my sides–priceless.

 See more trip photos here.